salConigliaro/statusboard/README.md

 This panel for Panic’s ‘Status Board‘ iPad app quickly shows you the status of Apple’s various services (iCloud, Services and Stores).
 It’s very handy for checking at a glance if any of Apple’s cloud services are having issues.

-You'll need the 'Status Board' iPad app from Panic (http://panic.com/statusboard/) and either a webserver or a Dropbox account to host these files.
+You'll need the 'Status Board' iPad app from Panic (http://panic.com/statusboard/) a webserver to host these files.

 There are two versions of the panel: Summary and Detailed.
 ### Summary Panel